-The following sustainability indicators are used to measure the attainment of the environmental or social characteristics promoted by the Sub-Fund:
+The following sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund:

-• % of Fund deriving significant revenues from:

-- production of and/or involvement in controversial weapons (including nuclear weapons); and

-- extraction, production or generation of certain fossil fuels (including thermal coal, shale gas and oil, oil sands, and arctic oil and gas); and

-- production or sale of tobacco; and

-- operation of private prisons; and

-- production or sale of civilian firearms

-• % of companies the Investment Manager believes to be violating the United Nations Global Compact ten principles.

-• % of sovereign, supranational, agency, and corporate issuers with an ESG rating according to the Investment Manager's proprietary internal scoring system of less than or equal to 1

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

-How have the indicators for adverse impacts on sustainability factors been taken into account?

-Not Applicable.

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:

-Not Applicable

-Principal adverse impact are the most significant negative impacts of investmen impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+- Sub-Fund's exposure to investments excluded as described in the Sub-Fund's binding elements. - Number of issuers against which arms embargoes have been issued by the UN Security Council and subject to a 'Call for Action' on the Financial Action Task Force list - Sub-Fund's exposure to issuers excluded based on violations of internationally recognised standards as described in the approach to assess good governance. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How have the indicators for adverse impacts on sustainability factors been taken into account? - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: - N/A This question is not applicable as the Sub-Fund does not commit to make Sustainable Investments.

 The EU Taxonomy sets out a 'do not significant harm' principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.